About

 Ingredients:

-• 4 oz / 113g caramelized white chocolate or substitute with regular melted white chocolate
+• 115 g caramelized white chocolate or substitute with storebought blonde white chocolate

-• 2 tbsp of sugar optional, if making pastry cream with whipped cream
+• 2 tbsp sugar optional, if you would like to make it sweeter (or lightening it with whipped cream to make diplomat cream)

 • 2 tsp vanilla extract/ vanilla bean paste